grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

  }
 ```

-The following line in plugin.cpp has to be uncommented;
+The following line in plugin.cpp has to be uncommented:

 ```C++
 p->addModel(modelMyModule);
 ```
 and well as in plugin.hpp:

 ```C++
 extern Model* modelMyModule;
 ```
 And compilation and installation of the module has to be done again:

 ```
 make && make install
 ```

-### Programming using the Faust aware VCV Prototype module
+## Programming using the Faust aware VCV Prototype module

 The [VCV Prototype module](https://github.com/VCVRack/VCV-Prototype) run scripting languages for prototyping, learning, and live coding.
 It can currently be programmed using  JavaScript, [Lua](https://www.lua.org), [Vult](https://github.com/modlfo/vult), or [PureData](https://puredata.info).
 A generic GUI with 6 inputs/outputs (either audio or CV signals), 6 knobs, 6 lights (RGB LEDs) or 6 switches (withRGB LEDs) is defined.